Afsoon/landbot/README.md

 ### No Barrel files.

 The lack of barrel files is becoming a recommended practice to reduce the time of loading the project.

+## Future Improvements

+A non exhaustive list of future improvements:

+- i18n.
+- Continuous deployment.
+- A better UI.
+- A better implementation of bot typing.